 Kota Kinabalu's Tanjung Aru beach is located near the airport just four miles south of the city center.
 The wide beach isn't the best for swimming, but the peaceful waterfront is an enjoyable place to sit, relax, and eat.
 A food court right on the beach offers fresh, low-cost seafood as well as fruit and drinks nightly until midnight.

 Getting There: The trip takes only 20 minutes by taxi.
-Alternatively, you can take a southbound minibus from the lot near Warwasan Plaza for less than 50 cents.
+Alternatively, you can take a southbound minibus from the lot near Warwasan Plaza.

 The Kota Kinabalu Wetland Centre is a birdwatcher's paradise.
-More than 80 types of birds – many rare – are found within the park; binoculars are available to rent for $2.
+More than 80 types of birds—many rare—are found within the park.
+Binoculars are available to rent.

 Getting There: The wetland center is an inexpensive taxi ride from anywhere in KK.